 An unincorporated business carrying on a business in the District and another jurisdiction, must apportion its income among D.C. and the other jurisdiction based on sales.
-Full payment of tax is due on April 15th and estimated tax payments are required.
-Penalties and Interest for late filing or late payment of tax can be severe.
-You must register for a franchise tax account with the Office of Tax and Revenue (OTR) prior to filing any business tax form.

 Most self-employed consultants are exempt from the tax filing requirement if 80 percent of gross income is derived from personal services rendered by the members of the entity and capital is not a material income-producing factor.
 Thus, many self-employed individuals are able to escape the unincorporated franchise tax as if they were being paid wages.
 For D.C. resident taxpayers who do owe franchise tax, an adjustment subtraction is available on Form D-40 for income taxed on a franchise tax return.
 While this avoids double taxation, it may expose a taxpayer to a higher franchise tax rate than he would otherwise pay as an individual.

 Rental real estate activities that generate income of $12,000 or greater are required to register and pay the unincorporated franchise tax.
 Though many rental activities generate tax losses, the minimum payment of $250 is due.
 Rental properties sold at a taxable gain would also owe franchise tax.
 In order to apply or maintain your business license for your rental activity, you will have to attest that no taxes are owed to OTR and that the business has “clean hands.”